Yogesh-Bhagwani/github-demo/README.md

 # github-demo
-This is a Demo for a Git &amp; Github class
+This is a Demo for a Git &amp; Github class.